Kumar-amit14jan/Quiz-Management-System/PLAN.md

 - Smooth transitions
 - Responsive design
 - Cleanup of unused code
+- want to add back button also when admin is on creating quiz page

 This 5-phase architecture ensures clarity, maintainability, and quick execution within the assignment timeline.